dldc-packages/zendb/README.md

 const db = new Database("my-database.db");

-// Apply all pending migrations const resultDb = await migration.apply(db);
+// Apply all pending migrations
+// Returns a tuple: [migratedDb, needsPersist] const [migratedDb, needsPersist] = await migration.apply(db);

-// resultDb is your updated database instance
-// The driver's createDatabase() method is called internally for temporary databases
+// needsPersist is true if migrations were applied, false if already up-to-date if (needsPersist) {
+  // Save the migrated database to disk (this depends on your driver) const diskDb = new Database("my-database.db");
+  migratedDb.backup(diskDb, "main", -1);
+  diskDb.close();
+}

+migratedDb.close();
 ```

+The migration system returns:

+- **First element**: The migrated database instance
+- **Second element**: Boolean indicating if you need to persist the database
+  - `true` - Migrations were applied, the returned database is inMemory and
+    needs to be saved
+  - `false` - Database is already up-to-date, no persistence needed

 ### Version Management